tomkalervo/tomkalervo.github.io/_posts/2024-04-04-Be-Careful-With-Mutables.markdown

 ---

 # Python: Be careful using mutables in python classes
-Object oriented programing is a very effecient and intuitive way of operating on data structures.
-The basic idea is to create objects that have their own data structures, functions and logic.
-I am currently developing my own parser in Python and started to design classes that would be instansiated as objects.
-What I discovered was that, when working with mutable data types such as lists, you might not get the result you expected.
+Object-oriented programming (OOP) is renowned for its efficiency and intuitive approach to managing data structures.
+By creating objects with their own encapsulated data, functions, and logic, developers can build robust and modular systems.
+Recently, while developing my own parser in Python, I encountered a fascinating quirk when working with mutable data types like lists.

+I discovered that the mutability of certain data types could lead to unexpected results.
+In this post I will cover an example of a class that keeps a list of items.

 ## The first Example
 {% highlight python %}